This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood thinners: This medicine helps prevent clots from forming in the blood.
 Blood thinners may be given before, during, and after a surgery or procedure.

-- Pain medicine: Caregivers may give you medicine to decrease your pain.
+- Pain medicine: Healthcare providers may give you medicine to decrease your pain.
 This medicine may be given as a shot, by mouth, or through your IV.
-Tell caregivers if the pain does not go away or comes back.
+Tell healthcare providers if the pain does not go away or comes back.
 A special pump may be used that allows you to push a button and give yourself the medicine through your IV.
 This is called patient-controlled analgesia and is set up so you cannot give yourself too much medicine.

 - Bowel movement softeners: This medicine helps soften your bowel movement to prevent constipation.
 It will also help prevent straining when you have a bowel movement.